nishantcodewexy/cointc/README.md

   > You should see a table with a column name, `app`.
 Ensure that the app named `cointc_server` is **running** and is **online**.

+> Once server is running, you can seed some users records into the database using the command `yarn db-seed` from the root directory
 2) Once you have confirmed that the server is online, you can then navigate to the `client` folder  on your local machine and run the following command to build the client static files.

   ```bash